bandantonio/antmarky/README.md

   bandantonio/antmarky build
 ```

-Website static files will be generated in the `public` folder.
+Website static files will be generated in the `public` directory.